wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 ### Automated regular backups

 It is important to back up as often as possible.
-You can use `cron` to automaticall run your backup commands on a regular basis.
+You can use `cron` to automatically run your backup commands on a regular basis.

 For example, you can create the following shell script, and write it to `/home/myuser/backup/wire-backup.sh`: